The 6 Best VoIP Alternatives to Skype

 Our VoIP experts have gathered up a list of our six favourite VoIP services, ranging from downloadable desktop software to web-based solutions with links to private chat rooms.
 Let’s take a closer look at your options.

-The 6 Best Alternatives to Skype in 2019
+6 Great Skype Alternatives in 2019

 This service is a Skype alternative with consistently excellent call quality.